Online Academic Enrichment

 Timeline

-Fall 1994: Stanford University Mathematics Camp (SUMaC) began in Fall 1994 when Professors Rafe Mazzeo and Ralph Cohen obtained funding from the Howard Hughes Medical Institute to develop a new program in mathematics at Stanford intended for high school students.
+Fall 1994: Stanford University Mathematics Camp (SUMaC) began when Professors Rafe Mazzeo and Ralph Cohen obtained funding from the Howard Hughes Medical Institute to develop a new program in mathematics at Stanford intended for high school students.
 Rick Sommer soon joined the founding team.
+All SUMaC students came from Northern California, mainly the San Francisco Bay Area.

-1995-1996: SUMaC enrolled just 12 students in 1995, and then grew to 36 students in 1996.
-The founding team decided to keep enrollment at SUMaC to a maximum of 40 students in order to preserve key features of the SUMaC experience.
+1995-1996: SUMaC enrolled just 12 students in 1995, and then grew to 28 students in 1996.

 2020: In light of the COVID-19 pandemic, SUMaC was transitioned into an online program and successfully continued the tradition of engaging students in a deep, meaningful exploration of mathematics.
 The online model was designed to accommodate students across two sessions, so the program was able to expand to accommodate 60 students in total—30 in each session—without diminishing the key benefits and features of the small program.